yoctoproject/poky/documentation/ref-manual/variables.rst

       See the ``meta/classes-recipe/binconfig.bbclass`` in the
       :term:`Source Directory` for details on how this class applies these additional sed command arguments.

+   :term:`OE_FRAGMENTS`
+      The :term:`OE_FRAGMENTS` variable holds the list of :term:`Configuration Fragments <Configuration Fragment>` currently enabled for the build.
+For details on how to use fragments, see the :doc:`/ref-manual/fragments` section of the Yocto Project Reference Manual.

+   :term:`OE_FRAGMENTS_BUILTIN`
+      The :term:`OE_FRAGMENTS_BUILTIN` variable holds the list of :term:`Built-in Fragments <Built-in Fragment>` available for being set with :oe_git:`bitbake-config-build </bitbake/tree/bin/bitbake-config-build>`.
+      For details on how to use fragments, see the :doc:`/ref-manual/fragments` section of the Yocto Project Reference Manual.

+   :term:`OE_FRAGMENTS_METADATA_VARS`
+      The :term:`OE_FRAGMENTS_METADATA_VARS` variable holds the list of variables that are required to set in a standard :term:`Configuration Fragment` file.
+In :term:`OpenEmbedded-Core (OE-Core)`, these variables are :term:`BB_CONF_FRAGMENT_SUMMARY` and
+      :term:`BB_CONF_FRAGMENT_DESCRIPTION`.

+   :term:`OE_FRAGMENTS_PREFIX`
+      The :term:`OE_FRAGMENTS_PREFIX` variable defines the prefix where :term:`BitBake` tries to locate :term:`Configuration Fragments
+      <Configuration Fragment>` in :term:`layers <Layer>`.
+For details on how to
+      use fragments, see the :doc:`/ref-manual/fragments` section of the Yocto Project Reference Manual.

    :term:`OE_INIT_ENV_SCRIPT`
       The name of the build environment setup script for the purposes of